nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:warning: You **cannot** add duplicates of an exam record to a student.
+:information_source: You **cannot** add duplicates of an exam record to a student.
 Each exam record is uniquely identified by its `EXAM_NAME`.

 </div>